StackStorm-Exchange/stackstorm-napalm/README.md

 ## Configuration

-Look at config.schema.yaml.
-The napalm.yaml.example file as a base to start the configuration which needs to be copied into your stackstorm configs directory (/opt/stackstorm/configs/ by default on debian/ubuntu) as napalm.yaml.
+The `napalm.yaml.example` file is an example configuration file.
+Copy this to `/opt/stackstorm/configs/napalm.yaml`, and edit as required.

-This is where you'll need to tell StackStorm about the network devices you wish use and the credentails for logging into the devices.
+This is where you tell StackStorm about your network devices, their types, and credentials to manage the devices.

 ### Credentials configuration